 Before motherhood I was confidant in who I was because my hair was fixed perfectly and I had time to pick an outfit in which I felt amazing.
 I laugh now at all the time I spend putting together the perfect outfit, and the bottles of hairspray I went through to achieve “perfection.”
 While that season of life was wonderful, I now feel confident in myself when I see my children learning and becoming inspired to follow Jesus.
 I have that “mom” hairstyle I promised myself I would never succumb to, and often pull random clothing items out of my closet with the hope they will look nice on my new “mom” figure.
 Some things in life are now not as important as they used to be.
 My hope now is that my children see past the imperfect mom and see the God on whom she relies for strength and wisdom.

 Motherhood is a ministry that will follow me for the rest of my life; this season of raising little children will only last for a short while.
 Some days seem like an eternity and leave me feeling weary and tearful.
 This ministry is still worth it—and will be my lifelong and most important achievement.
 There is beauty and joy in this season of motherhood that I will never have the opportunity to be part of again.
 God has given me an amazing opportunity for ministry if I will be patient enough to hold on and enjoy it in the midst of the chaos.
 For now, just making it through the store without hiding behind the toilet paper display as my toddler decides to have a meltdown will surely develop the fruit of the Spirit in me for future ministry opportunities.

-Yolanda Reid is a stay-at-home mother.
+Written by: Yolanda Reid.
+She is a stay-at-home mother.
 She enjoys witnessing the beauty of life through the eyes of her four children.
 Her hobbies include reading, strong coffee, and couponing.
 In her spare time, she serves alongside her husband, David, at Urshan College/Urshan Graduate School of Theology in Florissant, Missouri.